What Is an ALT Blood Test?

 Why Is ALT Important?

 Your body uses ALT to break down food into energy.
 Normally, ALT levels in the blood are low.
 If your liver is damaged, it will release more ALT into your blood and levels will rise.
-(ALT used to be called serum glutamic-pyruvic transaminase, or SGPT).

 - Stomach pain or swelling